snltd/SexyMF/README.md

 same resource, which is undesirable.
 As such, we do not use the `PUT` or `DELETE` verbs, which would suggest an attempt to remove an SMF tool, not a service.
 All state modification is done by `POST`.
 You are, after all, always updating a database.
 (The SMF repository.)
+If this offends your refined academic understanding of RESTfulness, go whine about it on HackerNews, or do a better job yourself.

 The FMRI service name you give to the API goes straight through to the external commands.
 Input is sanity checked to screen out code injection and